 It has rotatable, rounded pins that minimize painful tugging and pulling.
 This is an excellent way to get mats and debris out of your dog’s coat, especially if he has an undercoat or unusually thick fur.

 The tool, shaped like a tiny rake, is easy to hold and maneuver through mats.
-The FURminator Dog Rake has rounded pins that fully rotate to prevent skinirritation.
+The FURminator Dog Rake has rounded pins that fully rotate to prevent skin irritation.
 Similar products may have sharp pins that scratch or tear your dog's skin during brushing.
-You need to be sure to avoid these products, as they will not only cause your dog unnecessary pain, but could also lead to major skin problems.
+You need to be sure to avoid these products, as they will not only cause your dog unnecessary pain but could also lead to major skin problems.

-Safari offers a number of great dog grooming supplies, and the Safari Pin and Bristle Brush has received high ratings from customers.
+Safari offers a number of great dog grooming supplies, and the Safari Pin and Bristle Brush have received high ratings from customers.
 This brush works well with small- and medium-size dogs.
 The bristles are close together and detangle mats while also distributing natural oils through the coat.
 The pins are rounded, making it a comfortable brush for you to use and a painless one for your dog.

 Slicker Dog Brushes

 Slicker brushes, like the red brush in the photo above, are designed for a more specific use.
 They are especially handy for working out tough mats and knots.
 These brushes usually have firm bristles or very strong pins, making them a great tool for this job.
 Slicker brushes are one of the best dog grooming supplies for pups with long hair.

 The pins on this brush are stainless steel and remarkably sturdy.
 This ensures that you’ll be able to power right on through any tough mat or knot without hurting your dog by tugging, pulling, or getting the brush stuck in his fur.
 The Safari Self-Cleaning Large Slicker Brush is intended for larger breeds, however, it's available in three sizes to suit your dog's needs: small, medium, and large.